What if awakening.

-What if awakening didn't require you to become anything?
+Didn't require you to become anything.

-It doesn't really even ask you to do anything.
+Even ask you to do anything.

-In Zen they have this lovely phrase,
+In Zen they have this lovely phrase.

-An ordinary person aims to gain something every day,
+An ordinary person aims to gain something every day.

 Whereas a person of the way aims to lose something every day.